MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync-configure-and-troubleshoot.md

 1. Restart Edge and navigate to *edge://sync-internals* and check the “**AAD Account Key Status**” section
    - "Success" in "Last MIP Result": the cryptographer error means server data might be encrypted with a lost key.
 Data reset is needed to resume sync.
-   - "No permissions" in "Last MIP Result": It is possibly caused by alias change or tenant subscription changes.
+   - "No permissions" in "Last MIP Result": It is possibly caused by an Azure AD change or tenant subscription changes.
 Data reset is needed to resume sync.
    - Other errors may mean server configuration issues.
 2. If data reset is needed, please contact Edge Support.